sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 Practical information
 =====================

-The local expenses (food + lodging) will be covered by the ``Laboratoire de Recherche en Informatique`` d'Orsay.
-We also have a few possibility for funding expensive travel for people far away.
-Please contact me and Nicolas if needed.
+The lodging will be covered by the
+``Laboratoire de Recherche en Informatique`` d'Orsay and the research network ``Digiteo``.
+Funding and travel for PHD student and PostDoc is also covered.
+Food and travel is at the charge of the other participants.

 The Tower can accommodate 8-10 people, and if needed there is another adjacent guest house.
 Participant can stay from Saturday 4th in the